 - Medical conditions – Some special needs pets may require the administration of medication.
 Diabetic pets may need regular injections of insulin for example.
 Before caring for a pet with a medical condition, spend some time with the owner and train yourself on properly administering the correct doses.
 Make sure when you administer any medication that you are giving it to the correct pet!

 - Dietary needs – Overweight or diabetic pets will have special dietary needs.
 Make sure the owner has left you with enough food to last throughout the entire stay.
-If you are caring for multiple pets with various dietary needs, separate the animals during feeding time so that the special needs pet does not accidently eat food they should not.
+If you are caring for multiple pets with various dietary needs, separate the animals during feeding time so that the special needs pet does not accidentally eat food they should not.